Beyond the TESSERACT:Trustworthy Dataset Curation for Sound Evaluations of Android Malware Classifiers: Acknowledgment

-Zeliang Kan contributed to this work during his Ph.D. studies at King's College London.
-This research was partially supported by: the UK EPSRC Grant EP/X015971/2; Google ASPIRE Awards; the German Federal Ministry of Education and Research under the grant BIFOLD25B; and the Vienna Science and Technology Fund (WWTF) through the BREADS project (10.47379/VRG23011).
+This research was partially supported by: the UK EPSRC Grant EP/X015971/2; Google ASPIRE and GARA Awards; and the Vienna Science and Technology Fund (WWTF) through the BREADS project (10.47379/VRG23011).